 2. they have emotional intelligence

 Research shows that hiring workers with strong emotional intelligence (EI) has many benefits for organizations.
 Also called emotional quotient (EQ), these skills affect how people manage behavior, navigate social complexities and make decisions.
-Research has shown that 90 percent of top performers have high emotional intelligence.
 Strong EI is also connected with people who are satisfied with their jobs and have lower work-related stress.
 It’s no wonder that the demand for social and emotional skills will rise by 26 percent across all US industries by 2030.

 Assess a candidate's EI during the hiring process by asking strategic interview questions that will reveal their level of self-awareness, self-management, social awareness and relationship management.